tlswg/tls13-spec/draft-ietf-tls-tls13.md

 bad_certificate_status_response
-: Sent by clients when an invalid or unacceptable OCSP response is provided by the server via the "status_request" extension [RFC6066].
+: Sent by clients when an invalid or unacceptable OCSP response is provided by the server via the "status_request_v2" extension [RFC6961].
 This alert is always fatal.

 bad_certificate_hash_value
 : Sent by servers when a retrieved object does not have the correct hash